amacfie/MirrorYouTubeVideos/README.md

 MirrorYouTubeVideos
 ===================

-This is a bookmarklet that mirrors (horizontally flips) HTML5 YouTube videos.
+This is the source code for a bookmarklet that mirrors (horizontally flips) HTML5 YouTube videos.
-For more information, see
+For more information, including an installation link, see
 <http://amacfie.github.io/MirrorYouTubeVideos/>.